 The equity-based awards to both our named executive officers and the directors of our general partner are intended to align their long-term interests with those of our unitholders.
 As discussed above, a portion of the equity-based awards granted to our named executive officers have been allocated to us, and a portion of any future awards under the Targa plan will be allocable to us in accordance with the allocation of general and administrative expenses pursuant to the omnibus agreement.
-Initially, officers and employees of Targa will participate in the Targa plan and the independent directors of Targa Investments will participate in our plan.
+Initially, officers and employees of Targa will participate in the Targa plan and the independent and non-management directors of our general partner and the independent directors of Targa Investments will participate in our plan.
 Over time, employees of Targa may begin to participate in our plan.